LyanRay99/Book-Ticket/Backend/StepByStep.md

 # Seeder && Migration

-- Khi tạo project NodeJS với Sequelize-CLI và dùng nó để tạo Model
-- Thì nó sẽ tạo ra 3 folder: _Model_, _Migration_, _Seeder_
+- When initialization project NodeJS + Sequelize-CLI and using it to create Model, it will create 3 folder: _Model_, _Migration_, _Seeder_

-_Modal_: data table mà ta đã tạo
+_Modal_: data table
-_Migration_: đồng bộ lưu các edit mà ta đã thực hiện với database để có thể undo lại khi cần
+_Migration_: data table are saved into database to can undo when necessary

 Ctrl + Z: `npx sequelize db:migrate:undo`

 Ctrl + Y : `npx sequelize db:migrate`

-_Seeder_: lưu 1 bảng backup data để ta có thể undo lại khi cần
+_Seeder_: save 1 table backup data to can undo when necessary

-Tạo file Seeder để lưu: `npx sequelize seed:generate --name [tên file backup]`
+Create file Seeder to save: `npx sequelize seed:generate --name [tên file backup]`

-Lưu data: `npx sequelize db:seed:all`
+Save data: `npx sequelize db:seed:all`

-Xóa all data `npx sequelize db:seed:undo:all` (khi project đã chạy trên môi trường Production)
+Delete all data `npx sequelize db:seed:undo:all` (using when project ran in Production environment)